cetic/fadi/tests/doc/cockburns/TC-6.md

   <tr>
    <td><strong>Short Description</strong>
    </td>
-   <td colspan="2" >The FADI platform enables to create a new table via the interface of the pgAdmin tool.
+   <td colspan="2" >The FADI platform enables to create a new table via the interface of the Adminer tool.
 This use case allows to test whether the table creation is successfully achieved.
    </td>
   </tr>
   <tr>